Let’s talk about an organized classroom. Great classroom organization can make everything easier for the upcoming school year.

 Absent Work Bin

-This absent work bin from Crafty Teacher Lady is a great way to hand out assignments to kids that have been out sick.
+This absent work bin from Crafty Teacher Lady is a great idea to hand out assignments to kids that have been out sick.
+I love the idea of starting this process out right at the start of the school year.

 Teacher Classroom Bins